 1975 Enfield’s Development Plan targets the field as an area that does ‘not contribute to the Green Belt and where the issue is whether it should remain in the Green Belt’.
 It is described as grazing land, isolated from the rest of the Green Belt by Enfield Road and by the slope of the land.
 A decision was required on its future use.
 However, this opinion did not hold sway and the borough continued to value and protect the field within the Green Belt.

-The field remains an important part of the Green Belt.
-Even as recently as November 2014, when the borough’s current Development Management Document was adopted, the field was included in the Merryhills Brook Valley section of Enfield’s Green Belt which was described as “an important area of high quality open landscape with a special character which is highly valued.”
+The fields remain an important part of the Green Belt.
+In November 2014, when the borough’s current Development Management Document was adopted, the fields were included in the Merryhills Brook Valley section of Enfield’s Green Belt, which was described as “an important area of high quality open landscape with a special character which is highly valued.”